 Feeding time for the animals of the Scottish Sea Caves is on Sundays at 1:30pm.
 At the “Scottish Sea Caves” you can watch European spiny lobsters or impressive John Dories – the stars of this aquarium.

-Feeding time for the animals in the Heligoland Tunnel is on Wednesdays at 1:30pm.
+Feeding time for the animals in the Heligoland Tunnel is on Mondays, Wednesdays and Fridays at 1:30pm.
 Discover the underwater world around Germany’s deep-sea island Heligoland without getting your feet wet.
 The amazing tunnel aquarium with its characteristic red rocks is inhabited by European pollocks, catsharks and codfish that float above the visitors’ heads.

 Feeding time for the animals of the Deep Sea aquarium is on Tuesdays at 11:00am.